daubejb/daubejb.github.io/_posts/2017-03-11-notes-from-the-linux-command-line-book.md

 56. **wc** - displays the number of lines, words, and bytes contained in a file

 57. **grep** - used to find text patterns within files ( *-i* will ignore case) - *global regular expression print*

+	- Options:
+		- i - Ignore case
+		- v - Invert match
+		- c - print the number of matches (count)
+		- l - print the name of the file with the match
+		- L - print name of file with no match
+		- n - Prefix each matching line with the line number in the file
+		- h - suppress the output filenames of multifile searches

 58. **head** - shows the first 10 lines of a file, can be adjusted with *-n*